Taimur-Shabbir/mental-health-machine-learning/README.md

 ## Training Models and Evaluation Metrics

 A significant part of the explanation in the project is devoted to justifying the choice of evaluation metrics.
 This was a combination of Recall and Precision with a slight preference for optimisation of the former.
-Briefly, the costs of high False Negatives is much higher than the cost of high False Positives for a company looking to extend their mental health initiatives, so optimising Recall is justified.
+Briefly, the costs of high False Negatives is much greater than the cost of high False Positives for a company looking to improve their mental health initiatives, so optimising Recall is justified.
 However, Precision cannot be neglected because the cost of high False Positives would multiply very quickly as the number of employees increases, so this is a particular problem for larger organisations.

 As stated, there is a detailed explanation in the work that elaborates further.